majate/exjobb-mfa-form/README.md

 ```
 npm run build
 ```
-Builds the project and places the output in `dist/`.
+Builds this micro frontend and places the output in `dist/`.

 ## Run in production mode
 See the [instructions](https://github.com/majate/exjobb-mfa-root) for the root configuration.